TheDigitalScribe/Authendance/README.md

 # Authendance

+## NOTE
+This app no longer works as the database has been removed.

 ## Demo
 <img src="AuthendanceDemo.gif" width="400" height="270">

 ## Description
 - Android student attendance tracker app with QR code implementation.
 - Built with Java in Android Studio with Firebase for the backend.
-- App was created in 2020 as part of a group college project. **NB**: This is not currently working as the database was removed.
+- App was created in 2020 as part of a group college project.

 ## How It Works
 - Lecturers generate a unique QR code for one of their subjects with the app.